What Should Be In Your Maintenance Contract (And Why)

 Maintenance of equipment and facilities can be set up in four different ways:

-As it is teased on the image above, the most common reasons to outsource maintenance activities are:
+As is teased in the image above, the most common reasons to outsource maintenance activities are:

-Each company will have its own reasons to engage maintenance contractors.
+Each company will have its own reasons for engaging maintenance contractors.
 In such cases, a reliable maintenance contract is here to ensure a high level of service at a lower cost.

 Types of long-term maintenance contracts (AMC vs CMC)